TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox_aimsun/Tutorial/Run.md

 # **Run**

-## 1. Save the modifications and Run the entire model system
+* Step 1: Save the modifications and Run the entire model system

-## 2. Click the run button on the top of the page (running person).
+* Step 2: Click the run button on the top of the page (running person).
 A popup will appear.
 Give the test a name and then click the blue run button as show in the screenshot below.
 ![alt text](images/Image36.jpg "Collapse all Modules")
 <br />
 <br />